cinderblock/3-Phase-Controller/docs/README.md

 Amplitude adjusts the output so the motor doesn't go full force.
 It uses an approximate division by 255.

-Currently limit amplitude to 30 or 40 (of 255) because back-EMF may blow up the FETs and/or FET drivers.
+Currently limit amplitude to 30 or 40 (of 255) because inductive voltage spikes caused by the motor **may blow up the FETs and/or FET drivers**.
 More research is necessary to understand why and how to prevent such exposive events.

 #### Controller<a name="controller"></a>